siberianfox/tinygwiki/Troubleshooting.md

 See also: [Homing Troubleshooting](https://github.com/synthetos/TinyG/wiki/TinyG-Homing-and-Limits-Troubleshooting)

-## System shuts down and generates an ER message
+## System Shuts Down and Generates an ER Message
 PROBLEM: The system shuts down sporadically during cutting, or randomly at startup or during other operations.
 It generates a message like this:
 <pre>
 {“er”:{“fb”:370.08,”st”:27,”msg”:”System shutdown”,”val”:1}}